pamelaredjepovska/UCSDUnfoldingMaps/README.md

 unfolding_app_template and UC San Diego/Coursera MOOC starter code
 ==================================================================

-The final result is an An application with an interactive map displaying real-time earthquake data.
+The final result is an an application with an interactive map displaying real-time earthquake data.

 This is a skeleton to use Unfolding in Eclipse as well as some starter